PierreExeter/WidowX-reacher/README.md

 # exit with CTRL+D
 ```

+## Configure the servos torque (

-## Configure the servos torque (50% of their max power to prevent collision damage)
+Set the servos torque to 50% of their maximum value to prevent collision damage (to do only once, even after closing the container).

 In terminal 2